danielcspaiva/calendar/README.md

 Visit https://openweathermap.org/ and create a free account to get API Keys.

-Create a .enn file in the project root directory and add:
+4. Create a .env file in the project root directory and add the following line with your API Keys.

 ```sh
 REACT_APP_OPENWEATHERAPP=your-keys-go-here
 ```

-4. Run the app.
+5. Run the app.

 ```sh
 yarn start || npm start
 ```

-5. Run the tests.
+6. Run the tests.

 ```sh
 yarn test || npm run test
 ```

-6. Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+7. Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 ---